China Visa from Dubai: Complete Application Guide 2026

 Apply for Your China Visa with OraVisa

 OraVisa has handled hundreds of China visa applications from Dubai.
-We review your documents, book your CVASC appointment, attend on your behalf, and ensure your application meets every requirement.
+We review your documents, book your CVASC appointment, attend with your signed authorization letter where permitted, and ensure your application meets every requirement.
 Start your application today.

 Start My China Visa ApplicationFrequently Asked Questions